US Dollar Soars, Gold Plunged Sharply

-US Dollar regained some upside momentum on hopes of a COVID-19 vaccine and second federal stimulus package.
-The US dollar soars for the fourth straight day as investors are trying to capitalise on the recent selloff.
-AvaTrade offers investors the opportunity to capitalise on these price movements, with their expansive Forex market offering.
+US Dollar regained some upside momentum on hopes of coronavirus vaccine and second federal stimulus package.
+The US dollar soars for the fourth straight day as investors are trying to capitalize on the recent selloff.

 Although several state governors have shown concerns on Donald Trump’s executive orders over the federal aid, the state sectary has announced moving back to the negotiation table.
 The news has sparked investor’s sentiments and supported the UD dollar rally.

 Gold price, on the other hand, fell sharply from the all-time high that it had hit early this week.
 The gold spot price is currently trading at around $1800 per ounce after falling more than 5% on Tuesday.
 Encouraging economic numbers and investor’s move towards equities helped to lower the price of the yellow metal.

 Several other metals also reported the biggest daily loss since 2008.
 For instance, silver dropped more than 13% while platinum and palladium plunged at a single-digit rate.

 “This feels like a mini-crash.
 We could not overcome the early morning headlines of a Russian potential vaccine, and there was just continued optimism flowing into stocks,” said Edward Moya, senior market analyst at broker OANDA.

 Euro, on the other hand, slipped from multi years high against the US dollar.
 Despite the latest selloff, the euro looks firm as analysts say the European Union appears in a better economic position than the US after coronavirus spread.